jstuczyn/CoconutGo/README.md

 # CoconutGo

-The repository has been moved to [https://0xacab.org/jstuczyn/CoconutGo](https://0xacab.org/jstuczyn/CoconutGo).
+The repository has been moved to [https://github.com/nymtech/nym](https://github.com/nymtech/nym) where the further development continued.
 Please refer there for latest updates.